TrueBlocks/trueblocks-docker/README.md

 ## Quick Alternative Method to Start the Container

 This alternative uses docker volumes to persist the Unchained Index and binary caches.
-This method is great if you plan to always use docker to run chifra or to quickly try out chifra.
+It is a great option if you intend to always use docker, you don't need need the Unchained index files externally, or if you want to quickly try out chifra.

 1. Make sure your `.env` file is configured [Configuration](#configuration)